Peter Sinfield: ELP, PFM, and Still

 In 1972, Sinfield, associated with E.G. Records, which represented King Crimson and Roxy Music, was producing Roxy Music's debut album and their hit single "Virginia Plain".
 It was during this time that he first decided to venture into recording a solo album.
 In 1973, he wrote English lyrics for the Italian group Premiata Forneria Marconi (PFM) and produced their first album for Emerson, Lake & Palmer (ELP)'s Manticore Records, titled Photos of Ghosts (1973), as well as the follow-up, The World Became the World (1975).

 In 1973, Sinfield formed a band provisionally called A Bowl of Soup and featuring Phil Jump on keyboards, Richard Brunton on guitar, Allan "Min" Mennie on drums, Steve Dolan on bass, and Sinfield himself on vocals, guitar, and synthesizer.
 They were booked to record an album at Command Studios.
 This album, Still, was ultimately credited as a Pete Sinfield solo album, and in addition to the five members of A Bowl of Soup it featured input from numerous former (Greg Lake, Mel Collins, Ian Wallace), and future (John Wetton) members of King Crimson.
+In the song "Envelopes of yesterday", Sinfield settles some scores with his former musical partner Robert Fripp, who had just ousted him from King Crimson.
 While working on Still, he was approached by Emerson, Lake & Palmer, who needed a lyricist of Sinfield's calibre.
 Sinfield put it more bluntly: "Greg [Lake] called me.
 'I need help with the lyrics.'
 And, boy, did he need help."
 Still was originally released on ELP's own Manticore label in 1973, but Sinfield found himself subsumed into Emerson, Lake & Palmer.
 Already having a fear of the stage which he had little time to overcome due to writing demands, his solo career was put on hold and he worked with ELP for the next few years.

 During this time, Sinfield lived with his first wife Stephanie in The Mill House, Surrey, which was loaned to him by ELP.
-His neighbour was Gary Brooker of Procol Harum, with whom he co-wrote five songs on Brooker's first solo album No More Fear of Flying.
+Due to poorly negotiated agreements regarding his future copyrights, Sinfield was unable to complete his purchase of the country house he had dreamed of.
+His neighbour, then, was Gary Brooker of Procol Harum, with whom he co-wrote five songs on Brooker's first solo album No More Fear of Flying.
 He also released a book containing his previous lyrics and poems titled Under the Sky (named after one of the lyrics from Still).
 In 1975, "I Believe in Father Christmas", a song co-written with Greg Lake was released, reaching No. 2 in the UK charts.
 "C'est la Vie", from the album Works Volume 1 and written by Lake and Sinfield, reached No. 75 in Canada, October 15, 1977.